ameysh/Fooocus-mjx/readme.md

 - This fork is experimental and provided **“as is”**, without any warranty, express or implied, including but not limited to merchantability or fitness for a particular purpose.
 - Use this software at your own risk.
 The maintainer is not liable for any damages or data loss resulting from its use.
-- This fork attempts to optimize performance for AMD GPUs using DirectML but may not function optimally on AMD or other hardware configurations.
+- This fork attempts to optimize performance for AMD GPUs using DirectML but may not function optimally on all AMD GPUs or other hardware configurations.

 ---